 Our objectives are to obtain reasonable assurance whether the Consolidated Financial Statements are free from material misstatement, whether due to fraud or error, and to express an opinion on these Consolidated Financial Statements based on our audit.
-Reasonable assurance is a high level of assurance, but not a guarantee that an audit conducted in accordance with the ISAs will always detect a material misstatement when it exists.
+Reasonable assurance is a high level of assurance, but not a guarantee that an audit conducted in accordance with the ISA's will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these Consolidated Financial Statements.

 In performing our audit, we comply with the legal, regulatory and normative framework that applies to the audit of the Consolidated Financial Statements in Belgium.
-However, a statutory audit does not provide assurance about the future viability of the Company and the Group, nor about the efficiency or effectiveness with which the management committee has taken or will undertake the Company's and the Group's business operations.
-Our responsibilities with regards to the going concern assumption used by the management committee are described below.
+However, a statutory audit does not provide assurance about the future viability of the Company and the Group, nor about the efficiency or effectiveness with which the

+Management Committee has taken or will undertake the Company's and the Group's business operations.
+Our responsibilities with regards to the going concern assumption used by the Management Committee are described below.

-As part of an audit in accordance with ISAs, we exercise professional judgment and we maintain professional skepticism throughout the audit.
+As part of an audit in accordance with ISA's, we exercise professional judgment and we maintain professional skepticism throughout the audit.
 We also perform the following tasks:

 - identification and assessment of the risks of material misstatement of the Consolidated Financial Statements, whether due to fraud or error, the planning and execution of audit procedures to respond to these risks and obtain audit evidence which is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting material misstatements resulting from fraud is higher than when such misstatements result from errors, since fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control; - obtaining insight in the system of internal controls that are relevant for the audit and with the objective to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control; - evaluating the selected and applied accounting policies, and evaluating the reasonability of the accounting estimates and related disclosures made by the management committee as well as the underlying information given by the management committee; - conclude on the appropriateness of the management committee's use of the goingconcern basis of accounting, and based on the audit evidence obtained, whether or not a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's or Group's ability to continue as a going concern.
+The risk of not detecting material misstatements resulting from fraud is higher than when such misstatements result from errors, since fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control: - obtaining insight in the system of internal controls that are relevant for the audit and with the objective to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control; - evaluating the selected and applied accounting policies, and evaluating the reasonability of the accounting estimates and related disclosures made by the Management Committee as well as the underlying information given by the Management Committee; - Conclude on the appropriateness of the Management Committee' use of the goingconcern basis of accounting, and based on the audit evidence obtained, whether or not a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's or Group's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the Consolidated Financial Statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on audit evidence obtained up to the date of the auditor's report.
-However, future events or conditions may cause the Company to cease to continue as a going-concern; - evaluating the overall presentation, structure and content of the Consolidated Financial Statements, and evaluating whether the Consolidated Financial Statements reflect a true and fair view of the underlying transactions and events.
+However, future events or conditions may cause the Company to cease to continue as a going-concern;